MarcLafon/MarcLafon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: ML Consultant - PhD Student in Deep Learning at Cnam Paris
+subtitle: PhD Student in Deep Learning at Cnam Paris - AI/ML Consultant

 profile:
   align: right